2021 Selection Criteria and Submission Instructions

 - A one paragraph summary/abstract of the nominated report.

-- A narrative of no more than two pages describing how the evaluation or audit has met two or more of the selection criteria.
+- A narrative of no more than two pages describing how the evaluation or audit has met at least two of the selection criteria.

 - Documentation of the evaluation or audit report's impact described in the narrative.
 Documentation too large to email (e.g., video of a news report) should be discussed with the lead judge to determine a suitable method for submission.